MultimodalImagingCenter/MIC-MAQ/README.md

 if it is not available directly you can add it (button add update site) with the folowing URL https://sites.imagej.net/MIC-MAQ/

 ## Usage

 run >Plugin>MIC-MAQ>MIC-MAQ

 ## Licensing

- MiC plugin is licensed under the GNU GPL v2 License
+ MIC-MAQ plugin is licensed under the GNU GPL v2 License